-Superintendent will notify the contractor of any high/intolerable risks identified by the panel period auditor.
-Contractor to rectify all high/intolerable risks immediately and safely when advised by the Superintendent.
+Superintendent will notify the Contractor of any intolerable risks identified by the panel period auditor.
+Rectify all intolerable risks immediately and safely when advised of those risks by the Superintendent.

-The Contractor is to advise the Superintendent immediately in writing when the high/intolerable risks are rectified.
+Advise the Superintendent immediately in writing when the intolerable risks are rectified.

-2.8.1.3 Assessment of Amended Documentation
+2.7.1.4 Assessment of Amended Documentation

-The Contractor is to amend the traffic management documentation to reflect the corrective measures implemented if they differ from what was documented, and submit the amended documentation to the Superintendent.
+Amend the traffic management documentation to reflect the corrective measures implemented if they differ from what was documented, and submit the amended documentation to the Superintendent.